engintron/engintron/README.md

 ==
+### Why is Engintron a better solution compared to other Nginx installers for cPanel
+There are 5 key differences when comparing Engintron with other Nginx installers for cPanel.

+First, Engintron is a single shell script (weighing only a few KBs) that installs all required software (to make Nginx work as intended) from the official software package vendors' repositories.
+And the installation is very fast (only a few seconds).
+And remember - unlike other "solutions", we don't bundle a copy of Nginx and we don't modify its binary files to put our names on it (yeap, true story)...

+Second, since we're using the official repositories for Nginx, all Engintron software is updated whenever cPanel (or the server's software) is updated.
+So you essentially set it and forget it (so to speak).
+Whenever you perform "yum update/upgrade" or upgrade the server software from within WHM, Nginx will be updated if a new release is available.
+If something is changed on Engintron and you need to re-install it, you simply install it on top of the previous installation.
+You don't need to uninstall it first!

+Third, you can safely uninstall Engintron and it will revert your entire system to how it was before.
+That means you can try Engintron and if you don't like it or you find it doesn't fit your needs, you can simply uninstall it.

+Fourth, it has a simple dashboard with some handy utilities that make Engintron your day-to-day dashboard for cPanel.
+And wait till you see the new looks coming in version 2.

+And finally, Engintron is open source.
+You can tear it apart or contribute back to its development.
+You can fork it, knife it, do whatever you want with it.
+It's not a black box :)

+==
 ### Roadmap - What next?
 The next update of Engintron (v2) will feature a massively overhauled design.
 One that will possibly make Engintron your cPanel dashboard page.
 ![Engintron v2](http://i.imgur.com/8C5wfqk.png)